N929Q/c310-family/README.md

 Let's take the 310 to the level of the 172p!

 ### Currently Working:
+* 4 Panel Variants! *There are switches for radio and avionics- they need to be turned on*
+	* 1954 C310A inspired Panel
+	* 1990's King KFC-200 Panel
+	* KFC-200 / FG1000 MFD Combo *Needs EISController stuff for NA engines still*
+	* Full FG1000 *Mostly Works, needs more gauges, see MFD note above*
+* Panels Selectable IN FLIGHT from C310 -> Equipment *Displays most advanced panel selected*
 * Paintable Exterior with a decent paintjob
-* Paintkit Materials
-* T310P variant *There are switches for radio and avionics- they need to be turned on*
+* Paintkit Materials *I may be redoing the unwrap, the sides of the engines are a little funny, PLEASE hold off on painting liveries for a bit*
-	* 63gal Aux Tanks
+* T310P variant w/ 63gal Aux Tanks
-	* KNS-80 (Enables GPS through Route Manager)
-	* King KFC-200 Avionics
-	* Autopilot
 * Drop in replacement fuel.xml based on the c182.
 Just until the bugs are worked out.
-* Panel update for 1953 panel adding COMM, NAV, and ADF from the c140 and c150 (Those radios look old enough to not break the experience)
+* Panel update for 1954 panel adding COMM, NAV, and ADF from the c140 and c150 (Those radios look old enough to not break the experience)

 ### Known Issues / Things I've Broken:
 * Prop Feather animation broken- I duplicated the axises in Blender but have since learned it's not so simple...
+* Pressure-based fuel system has a leak.
+Right system leaks from selected tank when left system in position other than off.
+* Overhead light thing got messed up somehow in Blender

+### In Progress
 * Fuel flow gauge needs to be adapted for other engines.
 IDK if it was factory on the A, but seems it was there in 1955...
-* CHT gauges (T310 only)
-* Pressure-based fuel system has a leak.
-Right system leaks from selected tank when left system in position other than off.

 ### Fixed Issues / Modifications:
 * Parking brake handle modified, activate by clicking bracket (This was done because the rod on the handle was clickable behind the switches)